 "'Mione?" he croaks, after a few minutes of watching her scurry between two separate mixing bowls, muttering something that sounds an awful lot like an incantation.
 "What are you—?"

 She cuts him off with an impatient wave of her hand, not even glancing up from the bowls.
-Unfortunately, the gesture flings a tiny glob of what he learns, in hindsight, is blackberry jam onto the front of his white tee shirt.
+Unfortunately, the gesture flings a tiny glob of what Ron learns in hindsight is blackberry jam, right onto the front of his white tee shirt.
 Ron peers down at the purplish smudge, frowns, and then peers back up at her.
-He tries again.

 "What exactly are you doing, Hermione?"